 Kayte Cable has set up a small charity in Woking and Guildford to provide support for unaccompanied and trafficked children and young adult refugees, often escaping civil war, many of whom suffer from mental health issues and whose needs are not adequately provided for.

-The 42nd Woking Debate and the second on Zoom took place on 4 July.
-There were 40 participants present to consider whether we should be striving after economic growth or happiness and fulfilment as our fundamental goal.
+The 42nd Woking Debate and the second on Zoom took place on 4 July to consider whether we should be striving after economic growth or happiness and fulfilment as our fundamental goal.
 The four speakers covered several different perspectives.

 Primo Masella, who works in the HR department of BP, explained how the company has changed from being hierarchically organised, to putting its employees’ well-being at the heart of changes in its way of working.